alvi091/pasban-payment-server/README.md

 ## Monitoring

 - Health check endpoint: `/health`
-- Logs available in Render dashboard
+- Logs available in Railway dashboard
-- Set up monitoring alerts in Render
+- Set up monitoring alerts in Railway

 ## Troubleshooting

 1. **CORS Issues**: Ensure frontend domain is in allowedOrigins
-2. **Environment Variables**: Check all required vars are set in Render
+2. **Environment Variables**: Check all required vars are set in Railway
 3. **Razorpay Keys**: Verify keys are correct and active
 4. **Rate Limiting**: Check if requests are being rate limited